Candidate48/junit4Wiki/Home.md

 * [[Custom Runners]]
 * [net.trajano.commons:commons-testing for UtilityClassTestUtil](http://site.trajano.net/commons-testing/) per #646
 * [System Rules](http://stefanbirkner.github.io/system-rules) – A collection of JUnit rules for testing code that uses java.lang.System.
+* [JUnit Toolbox](https://junit-toolbox.googlecode.com/) - Provides runners for parallel testing, a `PoolingWait` class to ease asynchronous testing, and a `WildcardPatternSuite` which allow you to specify wildcard patterns instead of explicitly listing all classes when you create a suite class.